thomas-k-cameron/my-mbo-analysis-book/src/overview.md

       Statistical summary shows that most variables shows different statiscial property before large market move.

   3. Do market liquidity provide any information on market movement?

-      - Market is more likely to move bigly when market is liquid
-      - I discovered that difference between average execution price (e.g. market order to acquire 5000 qty and 100 qty) is not constant and it fluctuates over time.
+      Yes, it seems like it.
+      However, it also seems like

   4. Can you predict the market movement using publicly available machine learning model with the data generated above?

+       No, I couldn't make it work.

-    I tried it by using machine learning model that worked well for financial market that I found on kaggle but I couldn't make it work.
+       I tried it by using machine learning model that worked well for financial market competition on kaggle.

        I think it would've been better to model it as a stochastic process whose probability distribution evolves over time.

 ## Dataset
   Dataset is the snapshot of ITCH protocol message distributed on March 2021 at Osaka Exchange.